 Define-XML documents embed the codelists that constrain variable values.
 When Pointblank parses a Define-XML, all codelists are extracted and linked to their respective variables.
 The to_validate() method then generates col_vals_in_set() checks for each variable that references a codelist:

-Non-extensible codelists require strict adherence: any value not in the codelist is a validation failure.
-Extensible codelists permit sponsor-defined additions, so Pointblank treats values outside the set as warnings rather than hard failures.
+The extensible flag records an important distinction.
+Non-extensible codelists require strict adherence: any value not in the codelist is a conformance issue.
+Extensible codelists permit sponsor-defined additions, so a value outside the published set is not necessarily an error.

 CDISC Controlled Terminology Import